tmpfs/mdp/README.md

 ${abspath}/bin/mdp --force --debug && git add README.md
 ```

-You are more likely to have `mdp` in your path so you could use something like:
+If you have `mdp` in your path you could use:

 ```bash
 #/bin/sh